IntersectMBO/cardano-node/doc/shelley-genesis.md

 The topology files tell nodes which other nodes to talk to.
 We will need one for each node we run.
-For this demo we will be running two nodes on the same machine, one one port 3001 and the other on 3002.
+For this demo we will be running two nodes on the same machine, one on port 3001 and the other on 3002.
 We will configure them to talk to each other.

 So create the following two files as `example/node1/topology.json` and